Idea-Pool/aws-testing/docs/aws-services/api-gateway.md

 ---
 title: API Gateway
-layout: default
+layout: service
 parent: AWS Services
+icon: APIGateway
+headline: API Gateway is a fully managed service that enables the creation, deployment, and management of APIs.
+wip: true
 ---

-# API Gateway

-{% include wip.md %}